changsongyang/windows-activation/docs/en/hwid.md

  7. `Network Cards`
  8. `CPUs`

-When there is an "or" betwen two types, the kind of device that has more instances is chosen.
+When there is an "or" betwen two types, the kind of device that has more instances is chosen.  <br><br/>

-#### `bDockOrPCMCIA`
+### bDockOrPCMCIA

-This is set to 1 if non-user-provided docking info or PCMCIA is present.
+This is set to 1 if non-user-provided docking info or PCMCIA is present.  <br><br/>

-#### `hashRAM`
+### hashRAM

 This is a hash of the amount of RAM in the local system.
-It is rather advanced (supports NUMA and such) and is more than just the amount or a hash thereof.
+It is rather advanced (supports NUMA and such) and is more than just the amount or a hash thereof.  <br><br/>

-#### `hashSMBIOS`
+### hashSMBIOS

-This is a hash of the entire SMBIOS table.
+This is a hash of the entire SMBIOS table.  <br><br/>

-#### `instanceHashes`
+### instanceHashes

 These are the hashes for all components as per `nInstances`.
 For removable devices, the least significant bit is used as a flag for whether the device is removable or not.

 Removability is assessed via PnP info.
 You can check it yourself with Powershell's `Get-PnpDeviceProperty -KeyName DEVPKEY_Device_RemovalPolicy` for any device you like.
 These values (`CM_REMOVAL_POLICY_[…]`) are mapped to a single bit set if the device is removable.

 Some of the devices are only counted when they are not removable.
-Exact info on that when I stop being lazy.
+Exact info on that when I stop being lazy.  <br><br/>

 ### Timeweight